prideout/layout-viewer/README.md

 ## Next tasks

-On the viewer page, there should be a sidebar on the right representing the list of layers in the project.
-Each layer has a color swatch, visibility toggle, and opacity slider.
-Above the layer list are a few buttons: "Enable picking", "Show all", and "Hide all".
-All of this functionality should go into a Sidebar component.

 Use [https://docs.rs/crate/bvh](https://docs.rs/crate/bvh) for accelerated picking.
 It uses nalgebra internally.
 Use a vec of (layer index, cell id) for the lookup table (one entry per triangle).
+Add an Enable picking button because building the BVH is slow.

 For the selection effect, create an outline triangle buffer on the fly using the stroke feature in i_overlay.

 Test on mobile.

 The 6502 has bugs?
-Sprinkled squares outside the bounds of the chip.
+I see sprinkled squares outside the bounds of the chip.

 Implement array refs.